[Last updated: 10th June 2021]

 With Captivate, Stan would pay $19 per month to get more than double the allowance (12,000 IAB compliant downloads per month), keeping his running costs predictable.

-If you’re putting out regular, well-received episodes, or looking for serious growth and a podcast career, you might want to consider choosing a platform that can support you fully from day one – with no extra costs lurking just around the corner as you begin to grow.
+If you’re putting out regular, well-received episodes, or looking for serious growth and a podcast career, you might want to consider choosing a platform that can support you fully from day one.

 Pay Per Hour or Per Total Downloads?